-Fire safety is a high priority at UMB.
-Fire and life safety system testing, fire safety inspections, fire drills, false alarm prevention activities, and fire safety information for students help to make on-campus student housing safer from fire.
+Fire safety is a high priority at the University of Maryland, Baltimore (UMB).
+Fire and life safety system testing, fire safety inspections, fire drills, false alarm prevention activities, and fire safety resources for students help to reduce the risk of fire and keep residences safe.
+Student housing fire safety tips are available on the UMB Office of the Fire Marshal website.
 The following information comprises the UMB Fire Safety Report required by 34 CFR (Code of Federal Regulations) 668.49 for each on-campus student housing location.